 The following outlines the requirements of a supervisor and/or mentor:

 To become accredited with the AKA, you require a minimum of 20 hours supervised clinic and a minimum of 30 hours mentored clinic.
 These minimum hours will allow you to apply for Level 4 – Registered Kinesiology Intermediate Practitioner.
-Whilst on level 4, you will need to submit a minimum of 40 supervised or mentored clinic hours per year until you reach the required 50 supervised clinic hours and 150 mentored clinic hours.
-Level 5 and 6 require all 200 clinic hours.
+Whilst on level 4, you will need to completed an additional 45 hours of mentored clinic within two years of achieving Level 4 practitioner status to reach the required 20 supervised clinic hours and 75 mentored clinic hours.
+Level 5 and 6 require all 200 clinic hours (50 supervised clinic hours and 150 mentored clinic hours).

 Your membership requires that you complete 200 hours of Supervised Mentored clinic in total.